 It is helpful to understand the basic concepts related to doing optimization in LityxIQ.
 See this document as a starting point: https://support.lityxiq.com/971326-Conceptual-Overview-of-LityxIQ-Optimize.

-First, select the scenario from the list of available scenarios in the selected Optimize library.
-Then click Edit Settings from the Selected Scenario dropdown list.
+First, select the scenario from the list of available scenarios in the selected scenario library.
+Then click Edit Settings from the Selected Scenario menu or from the right click menu.
 If you just created a new scenario, this step will not be necessary.

 The Scenario Settings dialog has a number of tabs, each with a number of options.
 These are described below: